tshepang/blog/content/computing/developer of note: Armin Rigo.rst

-Co-founder and lead developer of arguably the most exciting project in the entire Python ecosystem, PyPy__.
+Co-founder and lead developer of arguably the most exciting project in the Python ecosystem, PyPy__.
 He is also credited with doing the bulk of the work in building its `legendary RPython translation framework`__.